-Lauded for her "large, robust, and flexible voice" (Bachtrack) and "sparkling stage presence” (St. Louis Dispatch), Katy Lindhart has delighted audiences across the United States in repertoire ranging from Mozart to Sondheim.
+Deemed "a vocal revelation" (Houston Chronicle) and lauded for her "sparkling stage presence” (St. Louis Dispatch), soprano Katy Lindhart has delighted audiences across the United States in repertoire ranging from Mozart to Sondheim.

-Other recent engagements include The Rape of Lucretia for Loft Opera, Ainadamar with the Lexington Philharmonic, and Le nozze di Figaro for Opera Columbus and Winter Opera Saint Louis.
-Katy has apprenticed with Opera Theatre of Saint Louis, Kentucky Opera, Dayton Opera, and Central City Opera.
-Katy holds a Bachelor of Music from Simpson College and a Master of Music from the University of Missouri - Kansas City Conservatory of Music and Dance.
+Katy apprenticed with Opera Theatre of Saint Louis, Kentucky Opera, Dayton Opera, and Central City Opera.
+She holds a Bachelor of Music from Simpson College and a Master of Music from the University of Missouri - Kansas City Conservatory of Music and Dance.

-When she’s not singing, Katy is a voracious reader who enjoys watching horror movies, needlepoint, and painting watercolors.
-An Iowa native, Katy now makes her home in New York City with a cranky cat named Love.
+When she’s not singing, Katy is a voracious reader who enjoys hiking, horror movies, needlepoint, knitting, and painting watercolors.
+An Iowa native, Katy lives in New York City with a cat named Kiki.